 about erin

-“It was amazing to work with Cam and Paul on these tracks,” Gibney recalls.
-“These songs are deeply personal to me and touch on some really difficult times in my life.
-It was reassuring to feel like they were handling these songs with care and bringing as much effort and attention to them as I needed.”
-By peeling back the layers and exposing her most personal and private thoughts and feelings, it’s inevitable that the songs mean even more.
-“These next songs I’m releasing are some of my favorites in my entire catalog,” Gibney explains.
-“I feel proud of the way they are written and the stories I am telling.
-It feels like every time I walk into the writing room, I am becoming more and more vulnerable with what I have to say.
-These songs are showing a piece of myself and my heart to the world.”
+“All of my recent singles were deeply personal to me and touched on some really difficult times in my life,” Gibney explains.
+By peeling back the layers and exposing her most personal and private thoughts and feelings, it’s inevitable that the songs meant even more.
+“I feel proud of the way they were written and the stories I have been telling.
+It felt like every time I walked into the writing room, I was becoming more and more vulnerable with what I had to say.
+These songs showed a piece of myself and my heart to the world.”

 Gibney previously worked with producer Paul Ebersold (Morgan Wade) on her 2023 singles (“Exit Signs,” “Talk Me Out of Him,” and “You Made Your Bed”), as she found her way through “genuine heartbreak and the pain, the anger, the hurt that goes along with that” after the end of a five-year relationship.
-“It was really the first time in my adult life that I dealt with that,” she explains, noting that while her country-pop sound and “warm hug” (Amplify Music Magazine) of a voice remain, working with Ebersold helped her add a new edge to her music.
+“It was really the first time in my adult life that I dealt with that,” she explains, noting that while her country-pop sound and “warm hug” (Amplify Music Magazine) of a voice remain, working with Ebersold helped her add a new edge to her music at the time.

 After kicking off 2024 in a more musically stripped-down fashion with the release of “Exit Signs (Acoustic),” which was co-written with and featured “American Idol” winner Kris Allen, she again joined forces with Ebersold for the 2024 single, “Kryptonite” (a co-write with award-winning artist and songwriter Nell Maynard).
 The song premiered at Holler, who wrote of it, “Following on from a string of near perfect pop country singles last year...
 ‘Kryptonite’ further showcases the unflinching honesty and intimacy Gibney has found in the last 18 months.”